dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### Generally-Applicable Specification

 We next outline general aspects of the specification and behaviour of query and update calls defined in this standard.
-Those general aspects are not repeated with every method, but specified once for all quert and update calls in this section.
+Those general aspects are not repeated with the specification of every method, but specified once for all query and update calls in this section.

 #### Batch Methods

 The methods, both queries and update calls, that operate on token ids as inputs are *batch methods* that can receive vectors of token ids, i.e., batches of token ids, as input.
-The batch methods are to be used also for operations on single token ids (the non-batch case) — no separate methods are provided for this purpose.
+The batch methods in this standard perform the same operation with the same parameters on a batch of token ids, thus the operations in the batch are closely related and are not independent operations.
+Some people refer to this modus operandi as bulk processing, but we prefer to use the more general term of batch processing also for this case.
+The batch methods must be used also for the common case of operations on single token ids (the non-batch case) — no separate methods are provided for this purpose.
 Most batch methods provide a vector of records comprising a token id and a response for the token id as output.
 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
-For batch calls, every distinct token id of the input MUST occur in at least one response element.
+For batch calls, every distinct token id of the input MUST occur in at least one response element, where a response can be a success or error variant.

 **Batch Update Methods**